-NERSA has indicated that they will not consider tariff applications that are not supported by a Cost of Supply study, and it was therefore of essence that it once again be submitted to NERSA for consideration.
-Upon approval from NERSA the new tariff structure will be implemented as per the approval granted.
+NERSA has indicated that they will not consider tariff applications that are not supported by a Cost of Supply study, and it is therefore of essence that it once again be submitted to NERSA for consideration.
+Upon approval from NERSA the new tariff structure will be implemented.